singularityware/singularityware.github.io/pages/docs/user-docs/docs-apps.md

 # install software D (bar)
 ```

 The creator may know that A and C were installed for `foo` and B and D for `bar`, but down the road, when someone discovers the container, if they can find the software at all, the intention of the container creator would be lost.
-As many are now, containers without any form of internal organization and predictibility are black boxes.
+As many are now, containers without any form of internal organization and predictability are black boxes.
 We don't know if some software installed to `/opt`, or to `/usr/local/bin`, or to their custom favorite folder `/code`.
 We could assume that the creator added important software to the path and look in these locations, but that approach is still akin to fishing in a swamp.
 We might only hope that the container's main function, the Singularity runscript, is enough to make the container perform as intended.

 ### Mixed up Modules
 If your container truly runs one script, the traditional model of a runscript fits well.
 Even in the case of having two functions like `foo` and `bar` you probably have something like this.